marklogic/ml-gradle/README.md

 ml-app-deployer is being rebuilt to utilize the new Management REST API in MarkLogic 8.
 If you'd like to contribute to this effort, please read the CONTRIBUTING.md file and check out the issues on the right.

+Development for this is currently happening on the dev branch.

 # ml-app-deployer for MarkLogic 7

 AppDeployer is a library for automating typical tasks involved in installing and configuring a MarkLogic application.